August Classes

 This class is not available to those who have already completed Mt.
 Hood's Western Slopes

 In this fun and informative course, we will examine the alpine region of Mt.
 Hood, with visits to Mirror Lake and Trillium Lake, where we will explore the area’s plant and animal life.
 In addition, visits to the Mt.
 Hood Cultural Center and Timberline Lodge will provide us with a study of the region’s human history.
 We will study art, architecture and the local economy, as well as the educational and recreational opportunities available near the mountain.
-Our field study and discussion can be adapted to science, history and art curriculum for all K-12 classes.
-As a result of this course, you will be prepared to teach about the flora and fauna of the area, as well as the human impacts in the region, past and present.

 NOTE: We will walk about 5-7 miles during the day, so it will be important to arrive in relatively good physical shape.
 Our pace will be leisurely, and will focus on exploration, discovery and discussion.
 The materials packet should not exceed $10.